nicholaswmin/dyno/src/threadpool/README.md

 #### `primary.emit(eventName, data)`

-Emit an event to the primary
+Emit an event to the primary.

 ## Gotchas